openshift/verification-tests/doc/prow/README.md

 ## Create a Test Run Query

 1. Go to OSE project in Polarion, select `Workitems`, in the search box create your test run query matching your test profile.
-When constructing the test run query, select only `Critical`,`High` and `Medium` automated test cases.
 2. Upon completion of the query, click the `Convert Query to Text`.
 See the example of *query_aws-ipi.json*.
 3. Copy your query and create a `doc/prow/query_$tag.json`, add a PR in this repo and ask qe-productivity for review.